 On Arthur Jafa and the US-centrism of Black representation in Europe

 When representing Black life in art, curators in Europe tend to focus on US experiences.
-In this short essay, our author Martin Martins looks into the perils of such curatorials decisions.
+In this short essay, Will Furtado looks into the perils of such curatorials decisions.

 Whenever he is asked if he’d consider adapting one of his exhibitions to its particular location, Arthur Jafa unequivocally says no. And – aside from that being his right as an artist – he has a point.

 Currently Jafa has a large show at Berlin’s Julia Stoschek Collection (JSC) in partnership with London’s Serpentine Galleries, where the artist showed last year.
 Both iterations of A Series of Utterly Improbable, Yet Extraordinary Renditions deal heavily with race issues specific to the North American context, in the form of intricate video montages with a cathartic quality.
 “I want to make black cinema with the power, beauty, and alienation of black music,” said Jafa in Interview magazine last year about Love Is The Message, The Message Is Death, a video containing found footage of Black sorrow and success, arranged to Kanye West’s Ultralight Beam.